Autism-Takiwātanga Support & Resources In Aotearoa NZ

 Diagnosis of autism-takiwātanga and soon after

-Diagnostic assessment for ASD in NZ: What to expect (Altogether Autism)
+Diagnostic assessment for ASD in NZ: What to expect | Altogether Autism

 Altogether Autism website screenshot

-The diagnosis of autism spectrum disorder (ASD) in children and young people is important for several reasons.
+The diagnosis of autism spectrum disorder (ASD) in tamariki and rangatahi is important for several reasons.
 Diagnosis allows access to appropriate resources, support and assistance.
-More importantly, it aids understanding of the child by those who live with them, teach them and interact with them in their everyday lives.
-It also enables families to plan for a future that may be somewhat different to the one they expected for their child and for themselves.
+More importantly, it aids the understanding of the child by those who live with them, teach them and interact with them in their everyday lives.
+It also enables whānau to plan for a future that may be somewhat different to the one they expected for their child and for themselves.

 Cover of booklet 'About autism' with a photo of a young smiling girl

-Receiving a diagnosis for your child with special needs (KidsHealth)
+Receiving a diagnosis for your child with special needs | KidsHealth

 KidsHealth website screenshot

-Whenever you receive news that your child has special needs, it can be distressing and can lead you and your family to experience a range of emotions.
+Whenever you receive news that your child has special needs, it can be distressing and can lead you and your whānau to experience a range of emotions.
 You may feel shock, anger, denial, fear, guilt, sadness, and helplessness.
 This is normal.
-The future can be unknown and planning ahead is therefore very difficult.
+The future can be unknown and planning ahead can be difficult.
 Remember, there are services to help when you want or need help.
+See the KidsHealth page for more information.

-Coping when your child has a diagnosis of a chronic illness or disability (KidsHealth)
+Coping when your child has a diagnosis of a chronic illness or disability | KidsHealth

 KidsHealth website screenshot

 When your child is diagnosed with a chronic illness or disability, coping is an ongoing process.
 Everybody copes in a different way.
 Seek support when you need it.
+See the KidsHealth page for more information.

-Advice to parents of newly diagnosed autistic children (Altogether Autism)
+Advice to parents of newly diagnosed autistic children | Altogether Autism

 Altogether Autism website screenshot

-Many parents, when their child is newly diagnosed as autistic, or when they first begin to suspect it, feel stunned and overwhelmed.
+Many parents, when their child is newly diagnosed as autistic or when they first begin to suspect it, feel stunned and overwhelmed.
 Penni Winter is an adult on the spectrum and offers her advice.

 Autism-takiwātanga support groups